-Elimination Tree With respect to an elimination order we can define the elimination tree2.
-For every node v_i at position i in the order, we define its parent in the elimination tree as the first node v_j that appears in the order after v_i such that an edge $\{v_i, v_j\}$ exists.
-If no such v_j exists, the node is a root in the elimination tree.
+$v_j$ that appears in the order after $v_i$ such that an edge $\{v_i, v_j\}$ exists.
+If no such $v_j$ exists, the node is a root in the elimination tree.

-It can be shown that the nodes in the search space of v is the set of ancestors of v in the elimination tree [5].
-In a shortest path distance query from s to t in a CCH, the ancestors of s and t in the elimination tree are therefore the set of nodes touched by the CCH query algorithm.
+It can be shown that the nodes in the search space of v are the set of ancestors of v in the elimination tree [5].
+In a shortest-path distance query from s to t in a CCH, the ancestors of s and t in the elimination tree are therefore the set of nodes touched by the CCH query algorithm.
 It is therefore our goal to minimize the depth of the elimination tree.

 Two elimination orders that yield the same chordal supergraph do not necessarily yield the same elimination tree.
-The minimum depth over the elimination trees over all elimination orders is called the tree-depth.
+The minimum depth over the elimination trees over all elimination orders is called the tree depth.

-Computing Elimination Orders Commonly used algorithms to compute tree-decompositions of large graphs in practice are heuristics that try to guess the elimination order.
-The simplest is the minimum degree heuristic [37, 26].
+Computing Elimination Orders.
+Commonly used algorithms to compute tree decompositions of large graphs in practice are heuristics that try to guess the elimination order.
+The simplest is the minimum degree heuristic [26, 37].
 It consists of iteratively contracting a node of minimum degree.
-This simple algorithm is usually fast and works well enough on some graphs but at least on road graphs there is a large gap to the optimal orders [19].
+This simple algorithm is usually fast and works well enough on some graphs, but at least on road graphs there is a large gap to the optimal orders [19].